Last Updated on May 17, 2023 by Matt

 The downside – it didn’t quite work.

-BOGO scooters raised many concerns, two-person rides got increasingly outlawed, and the brand didn’t manage to become a valid competition to other ridesharing apps which already had lots of users.
+BOGO scooters raised many concerns, two-person rides got increasingly outlawed, and the brand didn’t manage to become a valid competition to other ridesharing apps that already had lots of users.

 The BOGO app is currently unavailable in most places in the world, and I doubt it will ever be revived again.